Jordan Windle

-Jordan Pisey Windle is a Cambodian-born American Olympic diver.
+Jordan Pisey Windle (born November 13, 1998) is an American diver.
 He is the first diver of Cambodian descent to compete in the Olympics.
+He was the 2019 NCAA Champion in the men's platform event and 2021 NCAA Champion in the men's 1 meter event.

 Early life

 Jordan was born in Sihanoukville, Cambodia on November 13, 1998.
 At the age of one, his biological parents died and he was placed in the Women and Children's Vocational Center at Chom Chao.
 The nannies in the orphanage named him Pisey, which translates to "little darling" in English.
-When he was eighteen months old, he was adopted by Jerry Windle, a single gay man.
+When he was 18 months old, he was adopted by Jerry Windle, a single gay man.